mespina/spree_importer_core/README.md

 Every importer needs `title` for views and `name` for the menu

+### Add sample importer template

+`ImporterCore` create a sample importer template at `lib/templates/spree_importer_core/`, you need to replace with their correct content.
+In the last example, file be called `thing.xlsx`.

 ### Importer List

-ImporterCore defines a list with the available importers, you may want to add or remove your own importers.
+`ImporterCore` defines a list with the available importers, you may want to add or remove your own importers.
 Remember to make your classes to inherit from `Spree::ImporterCore::BaseImporter`, otherwise needed methods won't be defined.

 Edit `config/initializers/spree.rb` to define/modify the available importers.